🤖 LLM vs traditional translators: the match

 - ❌ Doesn't understand the "business context" of your content

-- ❌ Can't adapt tone on instruction
+- ❌ Can't adapt the tone on instruction

-- ❌ Limited languages (31 languages)
+- ❌ Limited in languages (31 languages)

 - ❌ Breaks complex markdown

-🧠 LLMs (Claude, GPT-4, Llama): Contextual Translation
+🧠 LLM (Claude, GPT-4, Llama): contextual translation

-- ✅ Preserves tone (formal, casual, technical...)
+- ✅ Preserves the tone (formal, casual, technical...)

 - ✅ Adapts expressions culturally